Do We Expect Most AGN to Live in Disks?: The Models

 With BH masses assigned, we need to assign luminosities.
 Since the triggering mode is ``random'' (on cosmological timescales), it is sufficient to simply assign a duty cycle (probability of observing a given luminosity).
 This is calculated for the stochastic mode in \paperone, assuming a triggering rate determined by capture of cold gas in the nucleus and subsequent regulation of accretion via feedback.
-It is shown there that this can be simply parameterized as: \be \frac{{\rm d}P}{{\rm d}\log{L}} = \alpha\,{\Bigl(}\frac{f_{\rm gas}}{0.1} {\Bigr)}\,{\Bigl(}\frac{L}{L_{\rm Edd}(M_{\rm BH})} {\Bigr)}^{-\beta} \ee with $\alpha\approx0.003$ and $\beta\approx-0.6$ \citep[see][as well as \paperone]{yu:mdot.dist,shankar:bhmf.integral.model,kelley:broadline.bhmf.methodology,hickox:multiwavelength.agn,bonoli:modeling.qso.clustering.vs.lifetimes.model,kauffmann:new.mdot.dist,trump:2009.type1.agn.mdot.limits}.
-We truncate this at $L>L_{\rm Edd}(M_{\rm BH}) \approx 3.3\times10^{4}\,(L_{\sun}/M_{\sun})\,M_{\rm BH}$.
+It is shown there that this can be simply parameterized as: \be \frac{{\rm d}P}{{\rm d}\log{L}} = \alpha\,{\Bigl(}\frac{f_{\rm gas}}{0.1} {\Bigr)}\,{\Bigl(}\frac{L}{L_{\rm Edd}(M_{\rm BH})} {\Bigr)}^{-\beta} \ee with $\alpha\approx0.003$ and $\beta\approx0.6$ \citep[see][as well as \paperone]{yu:mdot.dist,shankar:bhmf.integral.model,kelley:broadline.bhmf.methodology,hickox:multiwavelength.agn,bonoli:modeling.qso.clustering.vs.lifetimes.model,kauffmann:new.mdot.dist,trump:2009.type1.agn.mdot.limits}.
+Here, the parameter $\alpha$ physically represents the duty cycle at high accretion rates, given by the rate at which a collection of Jeans-length sized clouds (on isotropic, virial equilibrium orbits) in a galactic nucleus would intersect the black hole (then multiplied by the time required to accrete the captured mass, i.e.\ $\alpha \sim n_{\rm clouds}\,\pi\,R_{\rm cloud}^{2}\,\sigma_{v,\,{\rm cloud}}\,(\epsilon_{r}\,M_{\rm cloud}\,c^{2}/L)$).
+The parameter $\beta$ represents the relative amount of time at each accretion rate -- for a simple power-law lightcurve this corresponds to $L\propto t^{-1/\beta}$, with the value here representing the typical behavior of this ``decay'' in each accretion event in simulations.
+We truncate Eq.~\ref{eqn:PlogL} at $L>L_{\rm Edd}(M_{\rm BH}) \approx 3.3\times10^{4}\,(L_{\sun}/M_{\sun})\,M_{\rm BH}$.
 Note that in \citet{hopkins:mdot.dist}, this is compared to an extensive ensemble of observational constraints and measurements of the Eddington ratio distribution at $z\approx0-1$, and shown to agree well (especially for moderate luminosity AGN), with relatively little allowed range in $\alpha$ or $\beta$ relative to the theoretically predicted values.
-Therefore, if we simply adopted a best-fit to the observed $L/L_{\rm Edd}$ distribution at $z=0$, we would obtain a nearly identical prediction.
-This duty cycle is simply convolved with the BH mass function to obtain the stochastic-mode LF.
+Therefore, if we simply adopted a best-fit to the observed $L/L_{\rm Edd}$ distribution at $z=0$, we would obtain a nearly identical prediction.\footnote{For simplicity, in the plots in this paper we use exactly the formula given in Eq.~\ref{eqn:PlogL}; in \paperone\ a more complicated convolution is presented, to which this is a simplified fitting function.
+Repeating all of our calculations with the more detailed formulation makes a completely negligible difference to the predictions.
+Also we should formally introduce a lower limit to Eq.~\ref{eqn:PlogL}, which corresponds to the luminosity above which the duty cycle integrates to unity.
+However this occurs at such low luminosities that it is irrelevant to any of our calculations.} This duty cycle is simply convolved with the BH mass function to obtain the stochastic-mode LF.